Geodesics and Global Properties of the Liouville Solution in General Relativity with a Scalar Field: Introduction

 Exact solutions of Einstein's equations always attract much interest of physicists and mathematicians.
 Though many exact solutions are known (see e.g\ \cite{StKrMaHoHe03,GriPod09}), this field of research have still many surprises.

-Recently we have found a new (Liouville) exact solution in General Relativity minimally coupled to a scalar field with arbitrary potential bounded from below \cite{AfaKat24A}.
+Recently we have found a new (Liouville) exact solution in General Relativity minimally coupled to a scalar field with arbitrary potential \cite{AfaKat24A}.
 Two assumptions were made: (i) the metric is of Liouville type, i.e.\ it is conformally flat, the conformal factor being the sum of arbitrary functions depending on single coordinates, and (ii) the scalar field depends on coordinates only through the conformal factor.
 The corresponding general solution to the field equations depends on one parameter and is very simple.
 It is invariant under global Lorentz transformations and, therefore, admits six noncommuting Killing vector fields.
 Note, that symmetry of the space-time was not assumed from the very beginning but arises as the consequence of the field equations (spontaneous symmetry emergence \cite{AfaKat19,AfaKat20A}).
 Despite the mathematical simplicity, the solution is of considerable interest to physics.
-The obtained solutions describe, in particular, the black hole formation by the scalar field and the naked singularity.
+The obtained solutions describe, in particular, evolution of the space-time with the naked singularity.

 Note an interesting feature of the naked singularity solution.
-Namely, it can be transformed into the Friedmann form only inside the light cone, where it describes the accelerated expansion of the homogeneous and isotropic universe with constant negative curvature space sections.
+Namely, it can be transformed into the Friedmann form only inside the light cone with the vertex at the origin of the global coordinate system, where it describes the accelerated expansion of the homogeneous and isotropic Universe with constant negative curvature space sections.
 The scale factor is equal to zero on the light cone, which is geodesically incomplete.
 Global analysis shows, that each geodesic crosses this light cone at finite value of the canonical parameter.
 Thus, the Liouville solution provides smooth continuation of the cosmological solution through the zero of the scale factor back in time either to the naked singularity or to the past time infinity.
-We believe, that this is the first example describing a smooth extension of the accelerated expansion through the hyper-surface of zeroes of the conformal factor.
+We believe, that this is the first example describing a smooth extension of the accelerated expansion through the hyper-surface of zeroes of the scale factor.

-The solution exists only for the special exponential type of the scalar field potential bounded from below.
+The solution exists only for the special exponential type of the scalar field potential.
 Such potentials attract much interest, though they have some difficulties in quantization.
 They arise in higher-dimensional gravity models, superstring and M-theory (see, e.g. \cite{BurBar88,Townse03}) and are used in cosmological models \cite{Halliw87,AnCaKa11,Chakra17}.

 The Liouville metric admits complete separation of variables in the Hamilton--Jacobi equation for geodesics.
 It means that the geodesic equations are Liouville integrable (have four independent envolutive conservation laws which are quadratic in momenta).
 That is there are four independent Killing tensors of second rank.